Lúcia Leila

-Lúcia Leila José Moçambique (born 22 December 1993), known as Lúcia Leila, is a Mozambican footballer who plays as a defender for the Mozambique women's national team.
+Lúcia Leila José Moçambique (born 22 December 1993), known as Lúcia Leila, is a Mozambican footballer who plays as a defender for Liga Leumit club Hapoel Ra'anana and the Mozambique national team.

 Club career

 Lúcia Leila has played for Atlético Ouriense in Portugal.

 International career

 Lúcia Leila capped for Mozambique at senior level during four COSAFA Women's Championship editions (2017, 2018, 2019 and 2021).